mgalardini/pyseer/docs/tutorial.rst

 hits.
 Other top genes *recR* and *ddl* are adjacent to the *pbp* genes and `are in LD with them <https://academic.oup.com/mbe/article/16/12/1687/2925385>`_, creating an artifical association.

-The results with large effect sizes (recall that the odds-ratio is given by :math:`e^{\beta}`) and relatively low p-values also have low MAF, and are probably false positives.
+The results with large effect sizes (see :ref:`effect-size`) and relatively low p-values also have low MAF, and are probably false positives.
 This can be seen better by changing the axes:

 .. image:: pen_plot_maf.png